🌐 EN | 🇯🇵 JP | Last sync: 2026-01

 Comparison of Tokenization Methods

-Method Granularity Advantages Disadvantages Use Cases
+Method Granularity Advantages Disadvantages Use Case

 1.1.2 Normalization and Standardization